ome/omero-figure/README.rst

 	$ grunt watch

 It is also possible to develop figure in docker without installing anything locally.
-The Docker image is built of top of ``openmicroscopy/omero-web-standalone:latest``, so you will have a fully functional omero-web environment while developing ``omero-figure``.
+The Docker image is built on top of ``openmicroscopy/omero-web-standalone:latest``, so you will have a fully functional omero-web environment while developing ``omero-figure``.

 ::